FrickTobias/BLR/README.md

 Processing from (2) for for Human Genome Haplotyping or human reference-free assembly please consider the [wfa2tenx](https://github.com/remiolsen/wfa2tenx)
 GitHub.

+BLR Analysis is now also available at [OMICtools](https://omictools.com/blr-tool).

 ## Dependencies

 Here follows a list with links to all bioinformats software needed to use of this part of the pipeline.